slowkow/awesome-vdj/README.md

 https://github.com/DiltheyLab/HLA-LA

-> HLA*LA carries out HLA typing based on a population reference graph and employs a new linear projection method to align reads to the graph.
+> HLA typing based on a population reference graph and employs a new linear projection method to align reads to the graph.

-### HLA-TAPAS
+### HLA-TAPAS: HLA-Typing At Protein for Association Studies

 Python and R scripts

 https://github.com/immunogenomics/HLA-TAPAS

-> HLA-TAPAS (HLA-Typing At Protein for Association Studies) is an HLA-focused pipeline that can handle HLA reference panel construction (MakeReference), HLA imputation (SNP2HLA), and HLA association (HLAassoc).
+> An HLA-focused pipeline that can handle HLA reference panel construction (MakeReference), HLA imputation (SNP2HLA), and HLA association (HLAassoc).
 It is an updated version of the SNP2HLA.

 ### HLAProfiler: Using k-mers to call HLA alleles in RNA sequencing data